franzbu/EnhancedSpaces.spoon/README.md

 First things first: Who is this application for?

 Every power user sooner or later feels restricted by the confinements of a single screen; there is simply never enough space.
-While the obvious remedy is a multi-monitor arrangement, there is a lesser known solution that enables the user to have more then one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.
+While the obvious remedy is a multi-monitor arrangement, there is a lesser known solution that enables the user to have more than one screen on a single display: virtual screens or, as they are called in EnhancedSpaces, mSpaces.

 mSpaces have both advantages and disadvantages compared to multi-monitor arrangements.
 An advantage is that you don't have to move your neck and head around to look at another screen - using mSpaces is like swapping the individual monitors of your multi-monitor arrangement around by means of a keyboard shortcut.
 The obvious disadvantage of virtual screens is that you can't see more than one mSpace at a time; however, while every user has a different workflow, for many of us this is simply unnecessary, with the benefits of virtual screens easily outweighing the downsides.